trapanilab/zphys_analyzer/README.md

 ## What it does

-- Loads SutterPatch / Igor PXP files, IBW, ABF, and CSV.
+- Loads SutterPatch / Igor PXP files (may also open IBW, ABF, and CSV)
 - Displays sweeps and series.
 - Provides baseline subtraction, overlay, average, FFT, and concatenation tools.
 - Detects spikes/events with optional detection windows.